Where to Stay in Bordeaux: Best Areas & Hotels

 The hotel is located in the southwestern corner of the Saint Pierre district, just steps from the Musee des beaux-Arts, le Jardin de la Mairie, and the Parc De l'Esplanade Charles De Gaulle; it is about a 15-minute walk to the Golden Triangle shopping and entertainment district.

 Families planning on seeing all the big tourist sights and being in the center of the action will want to stay at the Quality Hotel Bordeaux Centre in the heart of Saint Pierre.
 It truly is in the center of everything, under ten minutes' walk to the Golden Triangle and Rue St. Catherine shopping and dining, Le Grand Théâtre, Place de la Bourse, and Tour Pey Berland.
 The colorful rooms are spacious and include amenities like a Nespresso coffee maker, mini fridge, and safe.
 A generous buffet breakfast is included in the rate.

 North of the city center in Le Lac, Le Provencal is a good budget option that offers family rooms and free parking.
-There are many good restaurants near the hotel, and the tram stop is just a few minutes away.
+A breakfast buffet is available to guests at the in-house restaurant, and there are many good restaurants near the hotel-the tram stop is just a few minutes away.